Skip to Content

 Adding the pork chop to the air fryer.

-Some air fryers are larger than others, so you will be able to get more pieces inside the basket.
 But, I did buy a very large pork chop, so it’s hoggin’ all the room (pun intended).

-Be sure to read the directions on your air fryer for temperature and time, because the machines can vary.
+Be sure to read the directions on your air fryer for temperature and time because the machines can vary.

-I cooked this one for 15-minutes on each side at 360-degrees and it came out perfectly.
+I cooked this one for 15 minutes on each side at 360 degrees, and it came out perfectly.
 But, if you have a smaller or thinner piece of pork, you will air fry it for less time.

-The great thing about air fryers is that they cook evenly and you don’t end up with a soggy side – it’s all crispy and delicious.
+The great thing about air fryers is that they cook evenly, and you don’t end up with a soggy side – it’s all crispy and delicious.

 Cooking a pork chop in the air fryer.